Daniel-VDB/LockBox/readme.md

 which are secure and safe for cloud storage, minimising risk and decreasing storage costs.

-Lockbox's can encrypt and decrypt any file type, however compression efficiency varies depending on file structure
+Lockbox can encrypt and decrypt any file type, however compression efficiency varies depending on file structure

 File types ranked by compression efficiency: